Course Aims and Description

 - Grading: Grades will be

-based on five problem set assignments (50%), a course project broken up across several other assignments (45%), and class participation (5%).
+based on five problem set assignments (45%), a course project broken up across several other assignments (45%), online quizzes (5%), and class participation (5%).

-- Late policy: Most assignments will be due on Fridays.
+- Late policy: Most assignments will be due on Fridays, except for the online quizzes, which will likely be due on Wednesdays.

-As usual, in the case of serious illness or other truly exceptional circumstances (e.g., situations where your Academic Dean is involved), let us know and we will work something out.
+As always, in the case of serious illness or other truly exceptional circumstances (e.g., situations where your Academic Dean is involved), let us know and we will work something out.

 - Diversity, Inclusion, and Collegiality: